Zen koans are totally frustrating and make me feel stupid. It’s as if everyone gets this but me. Am I missing something?

 (4) How does this koan meet your life right now?

 What does this koan have to say about the questions you are grappling with?
 How does Joshu or Nansen help you with the argument you are having with an old friend.
-How does the old fox meet your questions about your career or sorrow over the county’s political conflict?
+How does the old fox meet your questions about your career or sorrow over the country’s political conflict?
 Is there something here that addresses your suffering or the suffering of the world?
 How?

 (5) What is your felt sense of the koan?